pantheon-systems/documentation/source/articles/sites/resetting-passwords.md

 ---
 title: Resetting Passwords
 description: Learn how to reset your Pantheon and Drupal dashboard passwords.
-Metadata
+category:
-filename: source/_guides/go-live/resetting-passwords.md
+  - management

 ---

 # Resetting Passwords